Coronavirus confirmed in India: Student who returned from virus-hit Wuhan tests positive in Kerala

 sometimes a fever.

 In most cases, you won't know whether you have a coronavirus or a common cold.
-In advanced cases, the patient can have very serious complications, which can lead to death, such as: Sever pneumonia, Renal (Kidney) failure.
+In advanced cases, the patient can have very serious complications, which can lead to death, such as: Severe pneumonia, Renal (Kidney) failure.